A savior for single-inheritance languages? PHP traits explained!

 - Does it work properly when you declare state in a class?

-To achieve this, I would like to create a strong hero, feeling like a god.
+To achieve this, I want to create a powerful hero as if I were a god.

 - Create a physical strengthening state